Sometimes you have an epiphany – an instantaneous realization of what you want or what went wrong.

 Lack of Mobility

-In 2019, I got the most amazing job offer of my life.
+In 2019, I got the most fantastic job offer of my life.
 It was for nearly 120K per year and back in Long Beach, CA.

 I turned the job down.

-My official reason is that moving back to California won’t help me on the path to financial freedom, and while that’s technically true, it’s only true because I have so many pets.
+My official reason is that moving back to California won’t help me on the path to financial freedom.
+While that’s technically true, it’s only accurate because I have so many pets.

 Can’t Move, Too Many Pets

-The real reason I turned the job down is because of all of my pets.
+The real reason I turned the job down is that I have so many pets.
 Moving back to California with them would be incredibly expensive.
 Finding a home where we could all live in the area would cost me more than the yearly raise.

-After my housing costs, I’d still be taking home over 100K a year.
-That would be worth it for a few years, and it would help me on my journey to financial independence.
+After my housing costs, I’d still take home over 100K a year.
+That would be worth it for a few years and would help me on my journey to financial independence.

-I don’t regret my cats as much as I regret my dogs.
-They are much more manageable.
+I don’t regret my cats as much as my dogs, as they are more manageable.

-When I was just a crazy cat lady, I could take weekend trips and not have to worry about whether they’d destroy the house when I was gone.
-Sure, they’d get mad and throw a few things off the counter.
-But overall, they can take care of themselves for a few days.
+When I was just a crazy cat lady, I could take weekend trips and not worry about whether the cats would destroy the house when I was gone.
+Sure, they’d get mad and throw a few things off the counter, but overall, they could take care of themselves for a few days.

 However, I do regret getting four cats.

-Although I lost one last year, three is still too much for most rentals.
-If I just had two cats like a normal person, I’d be able to do most of the things I want to do.
+If I had only two cats, like a normal person, I’d be able to do most of what I want.
 I could have found a cheap one-bedroom rental in California that accepts cats.
-I could move them cross-country without having to stop every two hours.
+I could have moved them cross-country without having to stop every two hours.

 What Should You Do if You Regret Getting Pets?